Cn8001/oskernel/README.md

 # oskernel
-32-bit kernel written mostly in C according to the tutorial from dragonzap.com
+32-bit multitasking kernel written in C and assembly according to the tutorial from dragonzap.com Current level: ASCII textmode